-There were also two severe earthquakes in our valley not so long ago (in 1998 and 2004) and one of the development measures afterwards was also a very simple incentive of 2,000 € for offering a new tourist bed in a private accommodation.
-This relatively small governmental contribution has stimulated a growth of new tourist accommodation which is still ongoing….
+There were also two severe earthquakes in our valley not so long ago (in 1998 and 2004) and one of the development measures afterwards was also a very simple incentive of 2,000 € for offering a new tourist bed in private accommodation.
+This relatively small governmental contribution has stimulated the growth of new tourist accommodation which is still ongoing….

-Considering that most of our offer is built on natural heritage and activities in the nature, we are lucky enough to ride a growing wave of green awareness and active lifestyle in European Union markets.
+Considering that most of our offer is built on natural heritage and activities in nature, we are lucky enough to ride a growing wave of green awareness and active lifestyle in European Union markets.
 Sports and adventure in nature is not solely the domain of young people but is becoming a life-long way of spending one’s free time.
-Two thirds of people are already living in cities today and we can offer them the experience they cannot find in their everyday lives anymore.
+Two-thirds of people are already living in cities today and we can offer them the experience they cannot find in their everyday lives anymore.

 If we take a look at some of our neighboring valleys (including in nearby Italy) with a comparable tourism offer and possibilities, it is my impression that not much has happened there during the last two decades.
-In this sense, what distinguishes us are the locals and their initiatives, people who were able to recognize development opportunities and were prepared to invest their own time and money.
+In this sense, what distinguishes us are the locals and their initiatives, people who were able to recognize development opportunities, and were prepared to invest their own time and money.

 Jana Apih in her interview referred to sustainability “think” as something which is in the DNA of many Slovenians.
 Do you agree?
-What does it mean for Soča Valley as destination to be perceived as “green”?
+What does it mean for Soča Valley as a destination to be perceived as “green”?

 I wouldn’t say we are anything special compared to other nations, but the fact is that there are no big cities in our country.
-Most of us are from the countryside and in the country people were forced to live in a kind of a harmony with the nature around them, if they wanted to survive.
+Most of us are from the countryside and in the country people were forced to live in a kind of harmony with the nature around them, if they wanted to survive.

 It might be true that there is still an echo of this experience in our minds… And I would also add that a very systematic and strategic approach of the Slovenian Tourist Board on a national level helps a lot in building green awareness at home and placing the green image on the international market.

-Speaking about Soča Valley, being green and sustainable should be for us a state of mind and the only way that assures our long-term competitiveness, economic success and social well-being.
+Speaking about Soča Valley, being green and sustainable should be for us a state of mind and the only way that assures our long-term competitiveness, economic success, and social well-being.

-How do you collaborate with institutions such as city and regional councils, investors or tourism businesses?
+How do you collaborate with institutions such as city and regional councils, investors, or tourism businesses?
 Do you meet, discuss, collaborate on strategies aimed at tourism sustainability?

-The three municipalities of Soča Valley (Bovec, Kobarid and Tolmin) are our founders and they also provide us financial sources for the public part of our services, such as tourist information offices (we have four of them in the valley) and destination marketing.
-With each municipality we have a separate additional agreement concerning local issues, such as small infrastructure maintenance (hiking trails, POIs, etc.) or event support and organization.
+The three municipalities of Soča Valley (Bovec, Kobarid, and Tolmin) are our founders and they also provide us financial sources for the public part of our services, such as tourist information offices (we have four of them in the valley) and destination marketing.
+With each municipality, we have a separate additional agreement concerning local issues, such as small infrastructure maintenance (hiking trails, POIs, etc.) or event support and organization.
 It means that we need to discuss and agree on our yearly plans and report to the mayors and town councils regularly.

-We have annual meetings with tourist providers, and we meet and discuss with them on individual or product level throughout the year.
-At the moment of this interview we are preparing a new 2019-2025 tourist strategy for Soča Valley and the basic idea is to collect the crucial inputs through the active role and series of workshops with providers.
+We have annual meetings with tourist providers, and we meet and discuss with them on an individual or product level throughout the year.
+At the moment of this interview, we are preparing a new 2019-2025 tourist strategy for Soča Valley and the basic idea is to collect the crucial inputs through the active role and series of workshops with providers.
 Sustainability is a well-accepted frame that helps us in defining our priorities.

 A lack of serious investors is one of the reasons why the hotel sector is not developing well enough in Soča Valley at the moment, despite very favorable market conditions.

 Successful destination marketing used to be mostly about innovative, engaging campaigns and selling a destination’s offerings to potential visitors.
 Yet, in times of “overtourism” it is more and more about brand stewardship and active networking internally, close links to the local “host” communities.
-In your view, are destination marketing organizations in Slovenia prepared for this paradigm shift – ready to take on a role of facilitator and brand/destination manager, rather than “just” promoter?
+In your view, are destination marketing organizations in Slovenia prepared for this paradigm shift – ready to take on the role of facilitator and brand/destination manager, rather than “just” promoter?

 The challenges vary a lot from destination to destination and it is quite difficult to speak about DMOs at a general level.
 Yes, we are facing “overtourism” at some places, but there are also places with great undeveloped potentials we can label as “undertourism”.
 Some destinations are well-known and mature, while others are still finding their way how to enter the tourism market and the DMOs priorities could not be considered the same…

 Speaking about Soča Valley, we are still at the very beginning of the destination life cycle.
-It is understandable that our priority in the previous years has been promotion, marketing activities and encouraging locals to enter tourism.
+It is understandable that our priority in the previous years has been promotion, marketing activities, and encouraging locals to enter tourism.
 Now we believe that we have reached the basic economy of scale (which we also need) and the time has come to change our priorities.
-Of course, marketing will always remain important, but product development, brand development, quality of services and destination management will be our next steps to go.
+Of course, marketing will always remain important, but product development, brand development, quality of services, and destination management will be our next steps to go.